 Diagnosing Asthma in Cats

-- Blood Tests: An array of blood tests will help your veterinarian rule out other diseases and will show if there is inflammation somewhere in your cat's body.
+- Blood Tests: An array of blood tests will help your veterinarian assess your cat's overall health, rule out other diseases, and identify the presence of inflammation in your cat's body.

 - Chest X-ray: Also called a thoracic radiograph, this diagnostic will help your veterinarian visualize any abnormalities within the lungs, such as areas of chronic inflammation or unusual fluid accumulation.
 Sometimes cats with asthma will have bright branching patterns seen in their X-rays.
 This is indicative of an accumulation of inflammatory cells within the airways.

-The basic and most common management strategies for feline asthma include a steroid to help reduce inflammation within the airways and a bronchodilator to keep the airways as open as possible so that the cat can more easily breathe.
+The basic and most common management strategies for feline asthma include a steroid to help reduce inflammation within the airways and a bronchodilator to keep the airways open so that the cat can more easily breathe.